Origin:

 Abstract:

-In collaboration with the Maine CDC’s Maine Childhood Lead Poisoning Prevention Unit (CLPPU), the Maine EPHT Program receives blood lead test data for all Maine children < 6 years of age from the Health and Environmental Testing Laboratory (HETL) and directly from healthcare providers, upon approval from the MCLPPU.
+In collaboration with the Maine CDC’s Maine Childhood Lead Poisoning Prevention Program (CLPPP), the Maine EPHT Program receives blood lead test data for all Maine children < 6 years of age from the Health and Environmental Testing Laboratory (HETL) and directly from healthcare providers, upon approval from the CLPPP.
 Approved healthcare provider submission of blood lead test data began in December 2012.
 This dataset contains counts of blood lead test results for Maine residents less than 6 years of age.
 The data are stratified by year of test, age group, blood lead test result category, and confirmation status.

 The dataset contains the following measures: